bjork/editor-buttons-simplified/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Add support for WordPress 4.7 which does some changes to the toolbar.

 = 0.2 =
 * Get rid of separate rows of buttons, since they do not work well with a responsive layout.
 Instead, expand the only row with more buttons.